VarboxInternational/docs/draft-records.md

 <a name="publish-drafted-record"></a>
 #### Publish Drafted Record

-You can publish a model record which was saved as a draft by using the `publishDraft()` method present on the `IsDraftable` trait.
+You can publish a model record which was saved as a draft using the `publishDraft()` method present on the trait.

 When you publish a draft, all it means is that the `drafted_at` column for that model record, will become `null`.